lemniscus/osdi-client/README.md

 - A version of the `Person` LocalObject that includes custom fields specific to your organization.
 - A Mapper that works with your custom `Person` LocalObject.
 - A Matcher that works with your custom `Person` LocalObject.
-- A new RemoteOject, LocalObject, Matcher, Mapper and Syncer to sync an entity type that this extension doesn't yet handle; for example, Contributions/[Donations](https://actionnetwork.org/docs/v2/donations).
+- A new RemoteObject, LocalObject, Matcher, Mapper and Syncer to sync an entity type that this extension doesn't yet handle; for example, Contributions/[Donations](https://actionnetwork.org/docs/v2/donations).
 Depending on the complexity of the entities, some of these new classes may be extended from existing base classes with very little new code.